Aston Villa F.C.–West Bromwich Albion F.C. rivalry: Modern

 Birmingham City were relegated from the Premier League in 2011 and Wolverhampton Wanderers a season later, leaving Aston Villa and West Bromwich Albion as the only West Midlands teams in England's top division and without their respective main rivals.
 On 7 March 2015, Aston Villa defeated West Bromwich Albion 2–0 in an FA Cup quarter-final at Villa Park, prompting a pitch invasion by home fans which was criticised by representatives of both clubs.

 Aston Villa were relegated in 2016, and West Bromwich Albion two years later.
 Both qualified for the EFL Championship play-offs in 2019, with Villa winning the semi-final on penalties after a 2–2 aggregate draw.

 Crossing the divide

 Tony Morley represented Aston Villa and West Bromwich Albion in the 1970s and 1980s, winning the league and the European Cup with the former.
 Cyrille Regis played for both clubs in the same era, in addition to a third team in the region, Wolverhampton Wanderers.
 More recent players to have represented both teams include Riccardo Scimeca, James Chester, Sam Johnstone and Kevin Phillips, who left Villa for Albion in 2006 and later played for Birmingham City, and Liam Ridgewell, who also played for all three teams.

+In the 2020s, Aston Villa made signings of a number of West Bromwich Albion Academy players.
+Signing Tim Iroegbunam, Rico Richards, Finn Azaz, Finley Thorndike and Jamaldeen Jimoh-Aloba in a period of two years after the acquisition of former West Brom Academy manager Mark Harrison as Aston Villa Academy manager.
+In that period, Villa also signed former West Brom academy players Louie Barry and Morgan Rogers although not directly from West Brom.